-Butyrate is a short-chain fatty acid that’s like superfood for your intestines.
-It powers your colon cells, reduces inflammation, and improves the health of your gut lining.
+Butyrate is a short-chain fatty acid that’s like a superfood for your intestines.
+It keeps your colon cells healthy, reduces inflammation, boosts your immune system, and improves gut health.

-Experts claim that butyrate can protect against colorectal cancer and offer an array of gut health benefits.
-It may also protect against gut disorders like inflammatory bowel disease, obesity, and insulin resistance.
+Experts claim that it can also reduce the risk of colorectal cancer and protect you from gut disorders like inflammatory bowel disease, obesity, and insulin resistance.

-But how exactly does butyrate work?
-And is this something you should take as a supplement?
+But how exactly does it work?
+And is it something you should take as a supplement?

-This article will cover the benefits of butyrate, how to get more into your diet, and whether or not you should supplement with this anti-inflammatory organic compound.
+Read on to learn about the beneficial effects of this SCFA, how to get more into your diet, and whether or not it’s a good idea to supplement with this anti-inflammatory organic compound.

 Butyrate is a short-chain fatty acid (SCFA) that’s made by the good bacteria — probiotics — that are part of your gut microbiome.

-When you eat fiber, it passes through your stomach in one piece.
-That’s because you don’t have the right enzymes to break fiber down.
-However, your gut bacteria do have the enzymes to break down fiber.
-In fact, fiber is one of their favorite sources of fuel, and this fermentation of dietary fiber has enormous beneficial effects.
+When you eat dietary fiber, it passes through your stomach in one piece.
+That’s because you don’t have the right enzymes to break it down.
+But, your gut bacteria do.
+Fiber is one of their favorite sources of fuel, and this fermentation of dietary fiber has enormous beneficial effects.

-Your butyrate levels depend on a few different things: your gut microbiota, how much prebiotic fiber you eat, your inflammation levels, and more.
+Your body’s butyrate concentration depends on a few different things: your gut microbiota, how much prebiotic fiber you eat, your inflammation levels (and inflammatory responses), and more.

-But you don’t have to rely solely on gut flora for butyrate.
-You can also get preformed butyrate in butter, cheese, and other high-fat dairy products.
-You can also take butyrate supplements, which you’ll read about below.
+But you don’t have to rely solely on gut flora.
+You can get it from foods like butter, cheese, and other high-fat dairy products.
+You can also take it as a supplement.

 You may read about butyric acid or see it listed on supplement labels.
-Are butyrate and butyric acid the same?
+But is it the same thing as butyrate?

 For all practical purposes, yes.

 Butyric acid and butyrate are different forms of the same molecule.
-Butyric acid is the form of butyrate you’ll find in food and many supplements.
-You can treat butyric acid and butyrate as the same thing.
+Butyric acid is the form that you’ll find in food and many supplements.

-Butyrate is good for you in a bunch of different ways.
+Butyrate has several beneficial effects.
 It may be helpful for weight loss, insulin resistance, Crohn’s disease, irritable bowel syndrome (IBS), and more.

 #1: Weight Loss

-Also, researchers have shown that (in mice) butyrate turns off a genetic receptor called PPAR-γ (“PPAR gamma”).
-PPAR-γ is a fat gene — it makes you store fat more easily, and turning it off with butyrate may make it easier to lose weight[*].
+Also, researchers have shown that (in mice) butyrate turns off a genetic receptor called PPAR-γ (“PPAR gamma”), which is a fat gene.
+In other words, it makes you store fat more easily.
+Turning it off may make it easier to lose weight[*].

-Finally, butyrate affects two gut hormones, GLP-1 and peptide YY, both of which control your hunger.
+Finally, the short-chain fatty acid affects two gut hormones called GLP-1 and peptide YY.
+Both of these hormones help control your hunger.
 Getting more butyrate in your gut positively affects these hormones.
 As a result, you have less of an appetite, making it more comfortable for you to stay in a mild calorie deficit[*].

-But while the short-chain fatty acid may help with weight loss, although it shouldn’t be your main weight loss tool.
-Start with sustainable nutrition that helps you feel your best, then try increasing your butyrate to hit your goals faster.
+But while the short-chain fatty acid may help with weight loss, it shouldn’t be your main weight loss tool.
+Start with a healthy nutrition plan, like the keto diet, then try increasing butyric acid to hit your goals.

 #2: Colon Cancer